toolness/vibecoded-hangul-fun/README.md

 https://developers.notion.com/docs/create-a-notion-integration

-The integration only needs read-only permission.
+The integration only needs read-only permission, unless you want to update the DB's information to reflect your Anki cards, in which case you'll also need update permission.

 #### Words data source